fnando/amount-input/README.md

     - `precision`: Sets the level of precision (defaults to `2`).
     - `separator`: Sets the separator between the units (defaults to `.`).
     - `delimiter`: Sets the thousands delimiter (defaults to `,`).
     - `willAcceptAmount`: Sets the callback that will validate the acceptance of the new amount.
 If this callback returns `false`, then the amount won't be accepted and the `onRejectAmount` callback will be executed.
 Defaults to a callback that accepts any amount.
+The callback signature is `callback(newAmount)`.
     - `onAcceptAmount`: Sets the the callback that will be executed after an amount has been accepted.
 Default to a no-op callback.
+The callback signature is `callback(input, amount)`.
     - `onRejectAmount`: Sets the the callback that will be executed when an amount is rejected by `willAcceptAmount`.
+The callback signature is `callback(input, rejectedAmount, amount)`.

 ### `amountInput.format(number, options)`